franklinqin0/blog/docs/blog/interview_algo.md

 ## DFS

+## Backtracking

+a methodology where we mark the current path of exploration, if the path does not lead to a solution, we then revert the change (i.e. backtracking) and try another path.

 ### Note

 Consider what happens to the root, leaf, and other nodes respectively.
 Define the entrance and exit clearly.